jameslawler/notes/docs/portuguese-language/verbs/responder.md

 ## Writing Prompts

-1. Como você responde a perguntas difíceis?
+1. Como responde a perguntas difíceis?
 How do you respond to difficult questions?
-2. Você responde rapidamente aos e-mails?
+2. Tesponde rapidamente aos e-mails?
 Are you quick to respond to E-Mails?
-3. Você teve que responder a uma emergência?
+3. Teve que responder a uma emergência?
 Have you had to respond to an emergency?